 Energy Performance Certificate Reform (Scotland)

-The Scottish Government is overhauling the Energy Performance Certificate (EPC) system, with new regulations expected to come into force in October 2026.
+The Scottish Government is overhauling the Energy Performance Certificate (EPC) system, new regulations were previously expected to come into force in October 2026; however, the Scottish Government has since confirmed that implementation has been delayed and is now anticipated mid-2027, subject to further updates.
 The aim is to provide clearer, more meaningful information on energy performance and heating emissions, supporting Scotland’s net-zero targets.

 What’s Changing?